 Compliance with ARARs summary.
 Implementation of this alternative would not achieve immediate compliance with the MCL for TCE.
 Compliance at the fenceline has been calculated to occur in approximately 1,000 years.
-Compliance with the MCL at the DOE property boundary and Little Bayou Creek is calculated to occur in approximately 1,000 years.
+Compliance with the MCL at the DOE property boundary and Little Bayou Creek is anticipated to occur 30 to 40 years later.